 Travel Note

 I've mostly been booking return (round-trip) tickets to London, Rome, Athens, or Dubai then booking regional carriers into Tel Aviv.
-However, direct flights from international carriers are starting to resume in February/March.
-I’ve flown in and out of Tel Aviv over the past year (5 separate trips) and haven’t had any major issues—though I was held for questioning once for about three hours.
-In March, I’ll be visiting again for Marleen's birthday but I'll be trying the route of flying into Amman and driving to the border.
-I’ll update the website if I experience anything different!
+However, direct flights from international carriers are have resumed.
+I’ve flown in and out of Tel Aviv over the past year (6 separate trips) and haven’t had any major issues—though I was held for questioning once for about three hours.
+In March, I tried the route via Jordan, flying into Amman and driving to the border.
+It was a long process, included lots of transfers, felt less convenient, more manual and the questioning was the same....
+I've added a detail description in new question.
+Most recently I've been flying into the new Haifa Airport via Athens.
+The airport is only 30 mins from Nazareth and has been the best/easiest experience of them all.
 It's all very exciting!

 Travel Note